 This Hawaiian feather helmet, known as ‘mahiole’ in the Hawaiian language, was worn together with a feather cloak by the chiefly class of Hawaii.
 These helmets are made from a woven basketry frame structure decorated with bird feathers and featured a central crest running from the centre of the forehead to the nape of the neck.
-There were significant variations, in the design of the Hawaiian helmets, with colour and the arrangement of the feather patterns as well as the crest varying in height and thickness.
+There were significant variations, in the design of the Hawaiian helmets.
+There were differences in colour and feather patterns, as well as the crest height and thickness.
 The feathered garments were reserved exclusively for use by royalty symbolising their divinity, rank and power.

-As this style of helmet was associated with chiefs of the island of Hawaii, it is likely that it was collected during Cook’s third voyage (1776-1780), which included visits to the islands of Kauai, Maui and Hawaii.
+As this type of helmet was associated with chiefs of the island of Hawaii, it was most likely collected during Cook’s third voyage (1776-1780).
+This voyage included visits to the islands of Kauai, Maui and Hawaii.
 Sixteen of these helmets were collected during the travels of Captain Cook.
-When Captain James Cook visited Hawaii in 1778, he was received by a high chief, and at the end of the meeting, the high chief placed the feathered helmet and cloak he had been wearing on Cook.
+When Cook visited Hawaii in 1778, he was received by a high chief.
+At the end of the meeting, the high chief placed the feathered helmet and cloak he had been wearing on Cook.
 The Hawaiians also laid several other cloaks at Cook’s feet as well as other offerings of food.

 Captain Cook and his crew were the first Europeans ever to visit Hawaii.
-Cook’s arrival was seen as auspicious because it coincided with an annual festival and he was welcomed with high honour.
-Unfortunately over the following week’s misunderstandings developed, and in an attempted forced negotiation Captain Cook was killed by the Hawaiians, as Cook was trying to help launch a boat from the shore to return to his ship with the high chief.
-Cook’s body was then taken by the Hawaiians as Cook’s crew retreated to their vessels.
+Cook’s arrival was seen as auspicious because it coincided with an annual festival, and he was welcomed with high honour.
+Unfortunately over the following week’s cultural misunderstandings developed.
+In an attempted forced negotiation Captain Cook was killed by the Hawaiians, as Cook was trying to help launch a boat from the shore to return to his ship with the high chief.
+The Hawaiians then took Cook’s body as Cook’s crew retreated to their vessels.

 Captain James Cook (1728 – 1779) was an explorer, navigator, cartographer, and captain in the Royal Navy.
-Cook made three voyages to the Pacific Ocean, during which he achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first European circumnavigation of New Zealand.
-He left a legacy of new knowledge which was to influence all his successors and there are numerous memorials worldwide dedicated to his achievements.
+Cook made three voyages to the Pacific Ocean.
+He achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first European circumnavigation of New Zealand.
+He left a legacy of new knowledge which was to influence all his successors, and there are many memorials worldwide dedicated to his achievements.

 Hawaiian Feather Helmets